dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

-One of the biggest problems i encouterd was i coulndt build the redblack tree from the whole dataset, but only on smaller datasets.
+One of the biggest problems i encountered was i couldn't build the redblack tree from the whole dataset, but only on smaller datasets.

 The program